An Open Letter To LinuxQuestions

 Of course not.

 It depends very much on the situation, on the participants' "standing" in the community, on their other contributions, and on vague feelings that the moderator has about the poster in question, how each contribution is interpreted.
-For each and every warning (and one infraction) I have received I can point to various examples where another poster did the same thing.

 Unfortunately we cannot see the warnings others have received.
 But the moderators can.
 It just adds to their absurd power.